-Citizens may personally file complaints or designate a representative, via personal visit, mail, internet, or fax.
+Anyone (including a foreigner residing in Korea) may file a complaint personally or through a representative, via personal visit, mail, internet, or fax.

 Subjects: Illegal and unfair practices of administrative agencies, infringement of rights and grievances of the people by the lack of appropriate systems and policies.